alessandroNarcisi96/Football-Match-Outcome-Prediction/README.md

 # Football-Match-Outcome-Prediction

+## Milestone 0 Data cleaning and data preparation
+The data are spread among several files so first of all we need to import them and create one dataset.
+The first problem to address is to define the outcome of the match as we have only the result espressed in a string like that "score hometeam - score away team"
+The function is parseResult on charge to parse the result and it returns 0 if the winner is the hometeam,1 if the winner is the awayteam and 2 in case of draw.
+As a result there is a column more called OutCome.
+If a row lacks of the result it cannot be used so it is simply dropped from the dataset.

+### Overall Comments
+One thing to note immediately is that the dataset in quite balanced.This a good news to classify the outcome properly.

+### Capacity
+The column Capacity contains dirty data like 32,500.In order to clean them lest's replace ',' with '' Since there are a lot of outliers to fill the null values there will be used the median.

+### Pitch
+This column has many values to express the same one.In the notebook is chosen a value and the other ones are replaced Since it is a categorical value and more than 95% of values are natural the null values are replaces by the mode

+### Other null values
+Elo: 8% of Elo values are null.Since it is quite important instead of infer a value from the other ones I decided to drop this rows directly

+Cards: more than 70% are null in the dataset.As the plot drawn by missingno shows the missing values are randomly.
+    Since the present values belong to different teams over the Seasons a could choice could replace the null values with a neutral one like zero

 ## Milestone 1 EDA
 After Data Cleaning and the import of all the files the data set has the following 14 features:
  0   Home_Team